reinier-vegter/franz-mijnoverheid-berichtenbox/README.md

 # Mijn Overheid Berichtenbox -Franz-Plugin
-A plugin to integrate your Ducht MijnOverheid Berichtenbox with Franx
+A plugin to integrate your Dutch MijnOverheid Berichtenbox with Franx

 # Installation
 1. Open the Franz Plugins folder: